 you enjoy or found to be particularly motivating, pursuing the training you need can help you take your career to new heights.
 Nothing boosts a career faster than directing it toward your passion.

 7. Have greater autonomy

 Earning an advanced degree comes with increased professional trust.
 Your employer will know you've received the training to handle more complicated cases and be less inclined to look over your shoulder as you work.
-If you decide to take your education all the way and become a nurse practitioner,you even have the opportunity to work independently and see patients as a primary caregiver.
+If you decide to take your education all the way and become a nurse practitioner, you even have the opportunity to work independently and see patients as primary caregivers.

-Choosing to go back to nursing school is a major life decision but comes with a number of benefits to your career trajectory and job satisfaction.
-Whether you want to simply continue your education or add a second specialty, your extra efforts are likely to have a positive impact.
+Choosing to go back to nursing school is a major life decision but comes with several benefits to your career trajectory and job satisfaction.
+Whether you want to continue your education or add a second specialty simply, your extra efforts are likely to have a positive impact.